 The priority needs identified in the plan are based on an extensive housing needs assessment, market analysis, and citizen and stakeholder input.
 The plan establishes goals for meeting these needs over a five-year period that reflect anticipated resources and past performance.
 Each goal is accompanied by an estimate of resources that will be used to meet it as well as outcome indicators that will be used to evaluate the State’s performance.

 This is where you can find information on the Consolidated Plan for the period July 1, 2018 through June 30, 2019.

-Written comments on the draft are being accepted until May 2, 2018.
-For more information and to access the notes from the advisory group meetings and public hearings please see the Citizen Participation page.
+Written comments on the draft were accepted until May 2, 2018.
+For more information please see our Citizen Participation page.

 Program Year 2017

 Vermont allocations for for 2018 are $6,282,652 for CDBG; 3,016,971 for HOME; $635,751 for ESG, and $3 million for HTF, and cover the program year July 1, 2017 - June 30, 2018.

 The 2016 Annual Action Plan covered the program year July 1, 2016 - June 30, 2017.
 The allocation of funds for 2016 were CDBG: $6,418,887; HOME: $3,023,348; and ESG: $636,450.
 In addition, the state received $3 million from the HTF.